 Trains are the most popular method of transport in China.
 Tickets can be acquired both in ticket booths and online.
 Foreigners need to have a passport to be able to purchase them.
 The prices vary depending on the type of train and route.

-Tourists often choose G class trains (also called the gaotie, 高铁) because of their high speed, reaching 300 km/h.
+Tourists often choose G-class trains (also called the gaotie, 高铁) because of their high speed, reaching 300 km/h.
 The route from Beijing to Shanghai (1320 km) takes less than 5 hours.

-Procedures on train stations resemble those on airports.
+Procedures at train stations resemble those in airports.
 You will have to show your passport and ticket already at the entrance.
 You will also need documents to go through the following gates, which lead to the platforms.
 They are again checked when entering the train and during the journey, so it is good to always have them on you.
 In some cases, the tickets are also checked when leaving the station.

 Taxi in China

 Taxis can be found everywhere in China; there are over 60 thousand only in Beijing.
 The fare depends on the city you are in and will be higher in Beijing or Shanghai.
-You even get charged by taking one.
+You even get charged for taking one.
 In Beijing, it is about 10 yuan and less in smaller cities.
 Then you will be charged with each traveled kilometer (about 2 yuan).

 To catch a cab, often, all you need to do is to raise your hand.
 However, the language barrier can prove to be problematic; it is rare for the driver to speak English.
 We recommend preparing the address beforehand, written down in Chinese characters.

-Planes in China
+Flights in China

 There is a well-developed connection grid between bigger cities.
 Air China is one of the most popular airlines.
 The prices of flights between cities vary, but usually, it is 260 to 1000 USD.